A VILLAGE WITHIN THE PARK

 Our Food

-Local tea is brewed from corn, lemongrass, ginger. pimiento leaves and more.
 Our strong homemade wines are infused with purple corn, cacao, brown sugar, or honey.

 Our Interrelationships

-Because our National Park is home to such diversity - jaguars, howler monkeys, coatimundi, agouti, paca, puma, wild turkeys, toucan, macaw, spider monkeys and a countless number of other animal and plant species - we have had to undertake specific reforestation and conservation projects within the Park.
+As Masewal we rely on plants and animals from the jungle for our daily existence.
+It is therefore important for us to protect this land because our National Park is home to so much diversity in flora and fauna- jaguars, howler monkeys, coatimundi, agouti, paca, puma, wild turkeys, toucan, scarlet macaws, spider monkeys and a countless number of other animal and plant species.

 It is fundamental for us that the outside world become intimate with our sacred lands, as the financial support of visitors is what allows us to continue to exist in this way.
 From the deepest place of gratitude, we welcome those who come in support to experience Tanah and the Elijio Panti National Park.